research-ag/mops-template/README.md

 ### Links

 The package is published on [MOPS](https://mops.one/...) and [GitHub](https://github.com/research-ag/...).
-Please refer to the README on GitHub where it renders properly with formulas and tables.

-The API documentation can be found [here](https://mops.one/.../docs/lib) on Mops.
+The API documentation can be found [here](https://mops.one/.../docs).

 For updates, help, questions, feedback and other requests related to this package join us on: